26 Fun Things to Do in Edinburgh with Kids (Free Options)

 10. Journey to the Centre of the Earth at Dynamic Earth

-Dynamic Earth is a must for kids wondering how things work and how the world around them was formed.
+Dynamic Earth is a must for kids wondering how things work and how the world around them is formed.

-This sail-like striking modern building has echoes of the Sydney Opera House – its architecture is fascinating.
+This sail-like, striking modern building echoes the Sydney Opera House – its architecture is fascinating.

-Once inside, myriad exhibits sweep you through volcanoes and glaciers, all the way from the formation of the earth, right through to the present day.
+Once inside, myriad exhibits sweep you through volcanoes and glaciers, from the formation of the earth to the present day.

 Scotland’s largest interactive visitor attraction is the place to head if you struggle to answer your kids’ tricky questions on the Big Bang.